 It is most certainly true that our neighbors get a very real sense of what it’s like to live on Luke Skywalker’s home planet of Tatooine, which is a world with two suns.
 I say this because as a fair-skinned family from Michigan, we are pretty white.
-This means that as we emerge from the home having stripped from regular life and now donning our more minimal swim suits, the bright beaming rays of our planet’s singular sun now reflecting from us, it is as though a second sun has risen in the sky.
+This means that as we emerge from our vacation home, donning our swim suits, the bright beaming rays of our planet’s singular sun now reflecting off of us, it is as though a second sun has risen in the sky.
 It’s really quite the sight.
 Even the neighborhood flora seems to, so strangely, lean toward our locale while we’re in town.

 “Harrison,” she’ll call in a whine, “I’m using that!”

 I can’t even begin to tell you how many times this clergyman has re-baptized that little girl in full immersion mode without her momma knowing it.
 I mean, someone has to fight the evil, right?

 I suppose the most enjoyable time for the neighbors comes when we erupt into full “Death Ball” mode, which my more familiar readers will recall, is a bloody spectacle of tidal thrashing that involves throwing a rubber ball as hard and as fast as one is able.

 Agonizing screams are expected during the event, and they only go silent when someone gets jammed in the pool filter, is knocked unconscious, or we need to take a break to refill the pool because all the water has ended up in the yard.

 Yeah, it can get pretty crazy.
 But it’s fun.
 And not only does the raucous splashing hide our blinding whiteness, but it’s a time when you actually crave the disposition of a screeching, demon-possessed hoarder for your team.
 Don’t take the ball from her.
 She’ll eat your soul.